NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

    ...
 ```

-## Step 7.5: Set Floats
+### Step 7.5: Set Floats

-Previously, we made a call to `set_floats`, now let's create this pass after the `get_item` function.
-In this function, we will set the scale when setting the value, set directly to the item, and update the manipulator:
+Previously, you made a call to `set_floats`, now let's create this pass after the `get_item` function.
+In this function, you will set the scale when setting the value, set directly to the item, and update the manipulator:

 ```python
     def set_floats(self, item, value):